42Crunch/resources/Minikube.md

 5. Testing the 42Crunch API Firewall in action.

 ## Prerequisites
 In this guide, we deploy the 42Crunch API firewall in sidecar proxy mode (co-located in the same pod as the API) and use Kubernetes as orchestrator.
-Therefore, you need basic understanding of [Kubernetes concepts](https://kubernetes.io/docs/concepts/) before running this guide.
+Therefore, you need a basic understanding of [Kubernetes concepts](https://kubernetes.io/docs/concepts/) before running this guide.

 Before you start, ensure you comply with the following pre-requisites: